Trivadis/plsql-formatter-settings/sqlcl/README.md

 You can use a directory for `<input_file>` and `output_file`.
 It can be even the same.
 Only files that are parsed without errors are formatted.
 This is good.
 However, you cannot configure an `.arbori` file as input. `FORMAT RULES` can only load the `.xml` file.

-So, if you want to have full control over the formatting result you have to use the script or the custom command.
+So, if you want to have full control over the formatting result you have to use the script or the custom command, especially if you want to format SQL code blocks within Markdown files.

 ## Using `format.js`